srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/basics.md

 ### CLI

 One of the reasons we ended up having JSON-RPC interface and not RESTCONF was the need to support CLI-formatted operations.
-At SR Linux, we are a big believers in all things modeled, but we can't neglect the fact that transition to model-based world may take time for some teams.
+At SR Linux, we are big believers in all things modeled, but we can't neglect the fact that transition to model-based world may take time for some teams.
 In the interim, these teams can effectively accomplish operational tasks using CLI-based automation.

 With JSON-RPC CLI method we allow users to remotely execute CLI commands while offering HTTP transport reliability and saving users from the burdens of screen scraping.

 !!!tip
     CLI method also allows to call CLI commands that are not modelled, such as aliases or plugins (e.g. `show version`).
+But it is not possible to execute interactive commands, e.g. `ping`, `bash`, etc.

 Staring with basics, let's see what it takes to execute a simple `show version` command using JSON-RPC?